 Set your White Balance using the Kelvin (K) temperature to create a yellowish warmth.
 The K white balance setting helps to set the desired colour temperature which presets white balance cannot achieved.

-See the slight changes that I have made to get this shot.
+See the following slight changes that I have made to get this shot.

-Here, I made a little adjustment to the tint in the White Balance Shift to draw out the twilight layers of pink tone in the sky.
+Then make a slight adjustment to the tint by moving it to the lower right in the White Balance Shift.
+This is to draw out the twilight layers of pink tone in the sky.

 There you have it with the White Balance settings.